Introduction

 Not vague “got better” statements.

 Specific: “Sarah can now receive under pressure and turn.
-She couldn’t in October.”
+She could not in October.”

 Environment Check